If you wish to vote by proxy at the Heckington Rural Ward by-election on 21 March 2024, we need to receive your application by 5pm on 13 March.

-A ‘proxy’ is someone who is appointed by you to vote on your behalf at an election, so to vote by proxy you must first find someone who is willing to attend your polling station and whom you trust to cast your vote (ie mark a ballot paper) on your behalf.
-Only electors who are registered are entitled to apply to vote by proxy.
+A ‘proxy’ is someone an elector appoints to vote on their behalf at an election, so this should be someone whom you trust to cast your vote (ie mark a ballot paper) for you.
+They would need to attend your normal polling station to vote for you, unless they apply to vote by post on your behalf.
+You must be registered to apply to vote by proxy.

 There are two types of proxy voting:

-- Permanent proxy voting - Permanent proxy voting is only available to registered electors on the grounds of health, employment or full time education commitments, or where they are registered as overseas electors or service voters.
-The appropriate application form can be downloaded from the Electoral Commission or posted out on request from Electoral Services (contact details can be seen at the bottom of this page).
-This form will need to be supported by a suitably qualified person, in accordance with the notes printed on the form, unless you are registered as an overseas elector or service voter, are registered blind or in receipt of certain benefits because of a disability.
+- Permanent proxy voting - Permanent proxy voting is only available if you are registered as an overseas elector, service voter or have a reason relating to your employment, attendance on an educational course or disability which means you cannot vote in person.
+Reasons relating to your spouse/civil partner’s education or employment may also be covered.
+The appropriate application forms can be downloaded from the Electoral Commission or posted out on request from Electoral Services (contact details can be seen at the bottom of this page).
+This form will need to be supported by a suitably qualified person, in accordance with the guidance on the form, unless you are registered as an overseas elector, service voter, are registered blind or in receipt of certain benefits because of a disability.

-- Temporary proxy voting - Temporary proxy voting is available to any registered elector for any reason.
-Applications are made for a specific election and do not need to be supported by anyone.
-The appropriate application form can be downloaded from the Electoral Commission or posted out on request from Electoral Services (contact details can be seen at the bottom of this page).
+- Temporary proxy voting - Temporary proxy voting for one election is available to any registered elector for any reason and the application does not need to be supported by anyone.
+From 31 October 2023 these applications can be made online at www.gov.uk/apply-proxy-vote.
+If you cannot apply online the appropriate application form can be downloaded from the Electoral Commission or posted out on request from Electoral Services (contact details can be seen at the bottom of this page).